Majestic Waterfowl Sanctuary, 17 Barker Road, Lebanon, CT, 06249

 The Gardens measures 25' x 35'.
 It has three stream-fed cement ponds that flow through each of its three tiers.
 The fencing around the perimeter of The Gate House and The Gardens is mounted to a cement foundation that goes a foot beneath the ground.
 For added security, these enclosures also have underground digging predator barriers to keep trouble at bay.

-Abby’s Goose Run was named in honor of our devoted and goose-loving Webmaster.
+Abby’s Goose Run measures 35' x 60' and was named in honor of our devoted and goose-loving Webmaster.
 The perimeter fencing for this pen is buried 3 feet into the ground.
 As with all of our enclosures, the perimeter fencing is 6 feet high to allow us easy and comfortable access into our pens, in addition to keeping predators outside.
 A stream-fed cement pond keeps the geese happy and clean.

-Louisville is currently near the end of construction--with only a few final touches remaining.
-It is named in honor of one of our most generous benefactors.
+Louisville is named in honor of one of our most generous benefactors.
 It measures 24' x 24'.
 Stream water will be pumped up inside the pen into its donated pond.
 Louisville is built of extra strong materials because it sits further out in the woods.

 The Barn has with 5 dividing kennels set up inside and 2 kennels outside that will soon be transformed into safe holding pens for quarantined newcomers.